-Conservation Activity Relevance Creation, development and management of MPAsSustainable fisheriesSustainable tourism Ease of Implementation (set-up from design through rollout, costs included) Medium- High Countries, or PA authorities will need to develop a concession policy and a process for concession offerings, selection, and monitoring.
+Creation, development and management of MPAs Sustainable fisheries Conservation Activity Relevance Sustainable tourism Countries, or PA authorities will need to develop a concession policy and a process for concession offerings, selection, and monitoring.
 Technical capacity is required by site authorities to identify concessionaires and negotiate contracts with them.
-Capacity need to monitor and audit the concessions to ensure compliance with concession contracts.
-The majority of costs are regarding implementation and monitoring of the concessions scheme.
-Revenue potential Medium Revenue is dependent on visitor/user numbers.
-Opportunities for collaboration between government and private sector to increase opportunities for revenue through investments and marketing.
-Key Considerations Requires private sector engagement through established industries to have a successful concessions agreement.
+Medium-(set-up from design Capacity need to monitor and audit the concessions to ensure compliance with High concession contracts.
+The majority of costs are regarding implementation and monitoring of the concessions Revenue is dependent on visitor/user numbers.
+Opportunities for collaboration between government and private sector to increase Medium opportunities for revenue through investments and marketing.
+Requires private sector engagement through established industries to have a successful concessions agreement.
 Requires existing consumer demand.
-Requires expertise to establish appropriate concession fees to ensure adequate revenue flow for conservation as well as incentives for investment
+Key Considerations Requires expertise to establish appropriate concession fees to ensure adequate revenue flow for conservation as well as incentives for investment

-Concessions awarded to an operator within a protected area are given for a certain activity and normally for a specified time-period with a potential for renewal based on performance.
-In most cases, concession contracts are signed with private individuals or companies creating an effective public private partnership for financing conservation.
+Concessions awarded to an operator within a protected area are given for a certain activity and normally for a specified time-period with a potential for renewal based on performance. cases, concession contracts are signed with private individuals or companies creating an effective public private partnership for financing conservation.
 Concession fees are usually structured in several ways.
 They can be based on the total number of customers a concession serves during a yearly time period, a percentage of gross income earned annually by the operator, an annual fixed fee (ex. a bed-night fee for accommodations), or a combination of the above (MPAFAC, 2017).
 The following two short cases for the United States are given as examples by the U.S. Fisheries Advisory Committee (MPAFAC, 2017):